 == and != comparison operators can be applied to arrays.
 Array elements are compared one-by-one, and for each element pair, if comparison result is true, all array comparison result is true.
-For more information on operators, see OpenL Tablets.
+For more information on operators, see Operators Used in OpenL Tablets.